columnflow/columnflow/docs/practices.md

 [mplhep](https://mplhep.readthedocs.io/en/latest/) style.
 Several plots are possible, including plots of variables for different physical processes or plots of variables for a single physical process but different shifts (e.g. jet-energy correction variations).
-The argument ```--variables``` followed by the name of the variables defined in the analysis config, separated by a comma, as well as the argument ```--processes``` followed by the name of the physical processes to be plotted, as defined in the analysis config (this argument can be used instead of the ```--datasets``` argument for these tasks) are needed for these tasks to run.
+The argument ```--variables``` followed by the name of the variables defined in the analysis config, separated by a comma, is needed for these tasks to run.
+It is also possible to replace the ```--datasets``` argument for these tasks by the ```--processes``` argument followed by the name of the physical processes to be plotted, as defined in the analysis config.
 For the ```PlotShiftedVariables*```plots, the argument ```shift-sources``` is needed and replaces the argument ```shift```.
 The output format for these plots can be given with the ```--file-types``` argument.
 It is possible to set a default for the variables in the analysis config.
-TODO: is processes needed or is datasets enough?

 - ```WriteDatacards```: TODO